Asbestos is present in many structures built before 1990, but it is safe if it is left undisturbed.

 - When renovating, don’t attempt asbestos removal yourself.
 The safest way to remove asbestos is to use a licensed asbestos removalist.

 - Never put other people’s health at risk by illegally dumping asbestos, report Illegal waste dumping to the Environment Protection Authority (EPA) .

-- If you suspect asbestos isn’t being removed safely at a worksite, report it to Worksafe.
+- If you suspect asbestos isn’t being removed safely at a worksite, report it to WorkSafe Victoria.

-- If asbestos is being removed from your home during home renovations, let your neighbours know beforehand and reassure them that it’s being handled safely.
+- If asbestos is being removed from your home during home renovations, we encourage you to notify your neighbours know beforehand and reassure them that it’s being handled safely.